 Restoration efforts began in 1908 when the site was declared a national monument by President Theodore Roosevelt.
 We were guided through the mission grounds, including the church, graveyard, and orchard by a ranger.

 She raised an issue about restoration, questioning whether repaired historic structures are authentic.
 If different components of the Alamo, for example, are patched repeatedly, at what point is it no longer the Alamo?

-She cited an allegorical story: “This is my grandfather’s knife.
+She told an allegorical story: “This is my grandfather’s knife.
 My father replaced the handle.
 I replaced the blade.
 This is my grandfather’s knife.”

 The metaphor is an example of Theseus’s paradox.
-There are versions of this paradox from around the world, including one about Abe Lincoln’s restored axe.
+There are versions from around the world, including one about Abe Lincoln’s restored axe.